Send mail to us at

 Cost: $5 per person; Historical Society of Glastonbury members free

-Like most of us today, the colonial men, women and children of “Glassenbury” spent most of their days working.
-However, their chores to maintain their household are what we now consider crafts or hobbies.
-Join us and watch as colonial reenactors demonstrate daily colonial chores of food preparation, cooking over the hearth, and weaving on our 300-year-old loom.
+Watch as colonial reenactors demonstrate daily colonial chores of tending to the kitchen and herb gardens, food preparation, cooking over the hearth, and weaving on our 300-year-old loom.
 Throughout the house you’ll find more reenactors at work sewing, embroidering, cross stitching and more.
 Experience how people lived and gain a deeper understanding and appreciation for life 200 years ago.
-Better yet, JOIN US!
-Bring your colonial hobby and work on your craft alongside the exhibitors.

 Spend an afternoon with the Historical Society of Glastonbury taking in demonstrations and joining in the work.
-Enjoy the Connecticut River Valley mansion built in 1755, and learn the history of skills and technologies that our not so distant ancestors used on a daily basis.
-Make the experience more realistic and add to the fun by dressing in period appropriate costumes!
+Enjoy the Connecticut River Valley mansion built in 1755 and learn the history of skills and technologies that our not so distant ancestors used on a daily basis.

 $5 admission per person includes demonstrations, entrance to the Welles-Shipman-Ward house, property, barns and shed.
 No admission required for Historical Society of Glastonbury members.
 Please check the website or our Facebook page for more information and the most current updates on this event.